dan9d9/Bomb-Seeker/README.md

 Work in progress - https://bomb-mopper.netlify.app/
 * needs styling
-* sometimes when starting a new game timer automatically starts
+* if a game is in progress when there is a change in difficulty, the timer resets but starts without waiting for first click

 A minesweeper clone using React and React Hooks